 Lemon and Olives Restaurant is a home for Mediterranean Dishes.
 It is the first Greek restaurant in Baguio City, and you’ll enjoy its recipes while savoring its rustic vibe.
 It also has a balcony overlooking the view of mountain ranges and pine trees.
 We recommend their Pastitsio, a plate of authentic Greek pasta baked with sweet and sour Bechamel sauce and ground beef.
 If you love cheese, their Greek Style Spaghetti is a sure win!
 The pasta is topped with melted mozzarella cheese with beef sirloin and red sauce.
 Lemon and Olives Restaurant is located at #26 Outlook Drive Baguio City.
 They are open every day from 11:00 AM to 10:00 PM.
 Click here to go back to the top.

 Oh My Gulay!

 There are a lot of places to eat in Baguio.
-Their servings are huge and the prices are really affordable.
-It is a perfect haven especially for the health conscious who preferred fresh and green leafy vegetables.
-Having a food trip in this city on a mount will surely give you a happy tummy in the end.
-Tara!
+Their servings are enormous, and the prices are affordable.
+It is a perfect haven, especially for the health-conscious who prefer fresh and green leafy vegetables.
+Having a food trip in this city on a mountain will surely give you a happy tummy in the end.
+So, Tara!
 Let’s travel and taste Baguio City!

-Which food place/restaurant/cafe in Baguio City you truly love, and why?
-Share your insights in the comment section or e-mail us at [email protected] This post is updated on November 16, 2020.
+Which food place/restaurant/cafe in Baguio City do you truly love, and why?
+Share your insights in the comment section or e-mail us at [email protected] This post is updated on December 26, 2021.